 Achievers receive 20 hours of monthly support from their “Friends.”
-Each Achiever is matched with a Friend who is a full-time staff member at Friends-Boston and highly trained in youth work, counseling, or education.
-Achievers will stay with their full-time Friend from year to year for long-term support.
-Achievers are also matched with an intern Friend who provides additional support.
-Interns are social work students serving with Friends-Boston in an unpaid field placement for one academic year.
+Each Achiever is matched with a full-time Friend who is a staff member at Friends-Boston and highly trained in youth work, counseling, or education.
+Achievers stay with their full-time Friend from year to year for long-term support.
+Achievers receive additional support from intern Friends, who are social work students serving with Friends-Boston in an unpaid field placement for one academic year.

 To be a Friend means to:

 Mentor – Provide consistent support, model positive behaviors, teach critical life skills, create trustworthy relationships, and keep promises.

 Advocate – A relentless pursuit of resources and opportunities that will enable Achievers to succeed.